kohana/database/guide/database/query/prepared.md

     }

 In the above example, the variables `$username` and `$password` are changed for every loop of the `foreach` statement.
 When the parameter changes, it effectively changes the `:user` and `:pass` query parameters.
 Careful parameter binding can save a lot of code when it is used properly.

+[!!]
+Although all parameters are escaped to prevent SQL injection, it is still a good idea to validate/sanitize your input.

+## Display the raw query

+If you want to display the SQL that will be executed, simply cast the object to a string:

+    echo Kohana::debug((string) $query);
+    // Should display:
+    // SELECT * FROM users WHERE username = 'john'

+## Executing

+Once you have assigned something to each of the parameters, you can execute the query and use [the results](results).

+    $query->execute();